 As the seasons change from summer to fall, the trees shed their leaves.
 They let go of bright, colorful life, in the hopes of rejuvenation.
 It is a reminder to me to let go of some of the pressure I place on myself: Let go of the things that no longer serve me so that I can make way for new life, for new energy.

-A year ago, I was a staunch candidate for the “I don’t do yoga” team.
+A few years ago, I was a staunch candidate for the “I don’t do yoga” team.

 But a casual conversation with a fellow runner-come-yogi had me questioning the limitations I place on myself.
 “I can’t” isn’t something I say often.
 “I don’t” falls right in the same line.